letteredplans/site/archetypes/default.md

 title: "{{ replace .Name "-" " " | title }}"
 date: {{ .Date }}
 draft: true
-#
-# Set menu to "main" to add this page to
-# the main menu on top of the page
-#
-menu: "main"

-#
-# description is optional
-#
-# description: "An optional description for SEO.
+description: "An optional description for SEO.
 If not provided, an automatically created summary will be used."

-#
-# tags are optional
-#
 # tags: [""]
 ---